silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 ### Setting up Bokchoy Test Configuration for catching break points
 The idea is to start up all the services that will listen on various ports and then run tests individually while those services are up.
 It is useful to install the [Multirun](http://plugins.jetbrains.com/plugin/7248?pr=pycharm) tool (you can install it directly within the IDE under preferences / plugin); this way you can have one-click deployment of all of these services.

-1. In Preferences/ Project Structure mark ./common/djangoapps/terrain/stubs as a source.
+**1. In Preferences/ Project Structure mark ./common/djangoapps/terrain/stubs as a source.**
-* Make sure that https://github.com/edx/edx-platform/wiki/Setting-up-PyCharm-for-edX-development#integrate-xquartz-into-pycharm is working and to remember the DISPLAY variable.  (in the terminal you can do ```echo $DISPLAY``` and make sure that is non-null
+* **Make sure that https://github.com/edx/edx-platform/wiki/Setting-up-PyCharm-for-edX-development#integrate-xquartz-into-pycharm is working and to remember the DISPLAY variable.  (in the terminal you can do ```echo $DISPLAY``` and make sure that is non-null**
-* Configure and start Bokchoy cms server
+* **Configure and start Bokchoy cms server**
  * Go to Run -> Edit Configurations -> Add New Configuration (usually a +sign on the left).
  * Change the name to something more memorable, e.g. "CMS Bokchoy server".
  * Script: ```./manage.py```.